Rosemary In a Pot: The Almost Perfect Urban Garden Herb

 The perfection of rosemary in a pot

-I think rosemary is the perfect herb for urban gardening, and here’s why
+I think rosemary, in a pot or not, is the perfect herb for urban gardening, and here's why.

 We've been planting rosemary decoratively in the front yard and in a large pot outside the kitchen door for snipping.
 My neighbor has a giant shrub that's been growing in his front yard for 16 years.
 Basically it seems to be happier the more you ignore it.

 In cooking, we use rosemary with chicken, potatoes, pizza, carrots and other root vegetables.
 Try Chef Iggy's easy recipe for Roasted Carrots with Thyme and Rosemary.
 Sometimes I just run my hands over the leaves and smell, because the piney scent is kind of soothing and invigorating at the same time.
 Weird.